TabelO-1/DND/Session Summaries/DND - Session 0.md

  Dax's Request:
  Short-range teleportation device(limit 100 feet)

+ Tyler's Request:
+ A ring that allows his character to absorb 1 stat from the enemies' highest stat point at the cost of pernamently losing a health point.

  Other Requests:
  Astrocat hailing from Venus?
 Limbs replaced with "vents"(its basically a hover cat)